david-c-smith/stock-comparison-tool/README.md

 ## Deployment

-Everytime you push to `main`, the deployment script will build the React application and push the latest code to the auto-generated `gh-pages` branch.
+Everytime you push to `main`, the `test.yml` Github Actions script will trigger, building the application and running tests.
+Upon successful completion, a deployment will trigger in Heroku.
+Hosted [here](https://stock-comparison-tool.herokuapp.com/)

-However, to manually deploy to the `gh-pages` branch from your local machine:
-`npm run deploy`.